 Anselm House aids KPA in deepening the connections between our faith and our vocation/work/education.
-And beginning in the Fall of 2017, Seg-Way Ministries will be offering an Urban and Economic Development (UED) track within Anselm House’s Colin MacLaurin Fellows Program.
+And beginning in the Fall of 2017, we will be leading a Redemptive Urban Development (RUD) experience group in partnership with Anselm House’s Colin MacLaurin Fellows Program.

 As Seg-Way Ministries establishes opportunities to help others in the city—Catalysis just being one enterprise—KPA will increasingly have opportunities to engage residents in ongoing projects and businesses, with plans to develop a creative and entrepreneurial network that KPA residents to have access to.
 Greg and the house staff are always available to listen or give support to resident’s own vocational initiatives or ministry opportunities!

-We believe opportunities like the UED Fellows Program and these efforts in the Twin Cities are part of the culmination of KPA’s “Purpose – Service – Hope” calling.
+We believe opportunities like the RUD Fellows Program and these efforts in the Twin Cities are part of the culmination of KPA’s “Purpose – Service – Hope” calling.

 Do you want to be a part of this?

 If you’re interested in applying, click here to learn about our Kappi Pi Alpha community standards and values.

 January -August of 2018: https://goo.gl/forms/css8ZsCG6hQl1NCK2